TaVodic/BPC-DE1-project/README.md

 ### Receiver

 The software of receiving FPGA board is very similar to the transmitter.
 The [top design](morse_receiver/morse_receiver.srcs/top_receiver.vhd) source also contains two entities.
 First one, called [morse_bin](morse_receiver/morse_receiver.srcs/morse_bin.vhd), parse the input morse code to bin representation of a letter.
 The conversion is done by decision of counter value, which is incremented during high pulse of input signal.
 If the value is 5 the input signal represents dot if it's 15 the signal represents dash.
 A low pulse is also followed by another counter, which when it reaches 200 ms, the reception of letter is considered as finished.
-All counters in this entity are feed by [prescaler](morse_receiver/morse_receiver.srcs/clock_enable.vhd) of constant g_max = 2 000 000, which coresponds to 20 ms. <br> The second part of top design is the same binary to 7 segemnt [converter](Z:/PC-II-SummerSemester/BPC-DE1-project/morse_receiver/morse_receiver.srcs/bin_7seg.vhd) as in the transmitter.
+All counters in this entity are feed by [prescaler](morse_receiver/morse_receiver.srcs/clock_enable.vhd) of constant g_max = 2 000 000, which coresponds to 20 ms. <br> The second part of top design is the same binary to 7 segment [converter](Z:/PC-II-SummerSemester/BPC-DE1-project/morse_receiver/morse_receiver.srcs/bin_7seg.vhd) as in the transmitter.

 ### Block diagrams of software